DaoCloud/DaoCloud-docs/docs/en/docs/kairship/crds/crd.md

 Follow the steps below to create a multicloud custom resource (CRD).

-1. In the left navigation bar, click `multicloud Custom Resources` to enter the custom resource page, and click the `YAML Create` button in the upper right corner.
+1. In the left navigation bar, click __Multicloud Custom Resources__ to enter the custom resource page, and click the __Create from YAML__ button in the upper right corner.

     <!--screenshot-->

-2. On the `YAML Creation` page, fill in the YAML statement and click `OK`.
+2. On the __Create from YAML__ page, fill in the YAML statement and click __OK__ .
 Download and import features are also supported.

     <!--screenshot-->